 The Fund is exposed to security price risk.
 This arises from investments held by the Fund for which prices in the future are uncertain.

-The analysis below shows the effect on profit or loss and equity that would result in reasonable changes in market fluctuations where a fund has invested in a limited partnership or directly in equity securities.
+The analysis below shows the effect of fair value changes on profit or loss and equity that would result in reasonable changes in market fluctuations where the Fund has invested in a limited partnership or directly in equity securities.